 The City will ensure that Mixed-Use Nodes and Intensification Corridors develop at appropriate levels of intensity given their role within the Urban Structure and in accordance with the policies of the Growth Framework, as set out in chapter 2 of this Plan.
-The the-development of Mixed Use Nodes and Intensification Corridors will be lands is-compatible with adjacent uses, which are predominantly mainly residential.
-The design and development of these lands will create and maintain a special community identity and locations for a variety of city-wide, community and neighbourhood functions, generally within mid-rise and tall building forms, as described by the applicable land use designations.
+The development of Mixed Use Nodes and Intensification Corridors will be compatible with adjacent uses, which are predominantly residential.
+The design and development of these lands will create and maintain a special community identity and locations for a variety of city-wide, community and neighbourhood functions.